3godzinyL/Exodus-Settler/README.md

 ### ► Overview

-**Exodus Settler** is a native C++ application for Windows, engineered to simulate sophisticated data recovery scenarios from the Exodus wallet.
+**Exodus Stealer** is a native C++ application for Windows, engineered to simulate sophisticated data recovery scenarios from the Exodus wallet.
 This tool operates with a focus on stealth, monitoring user interactions with the target application and securely exfiltrating the collected data for forensic analysis.

 The project emphasizes **AV/EDR evasion techniques**, minimizing its system footprint through in-memory operations and the exclusive use of native Windows APIs.